globus/globus-timer-cli/pypi/README.md

 This is an alpha-version CLI for use with the (also in alpha) timer API, to use primarily for scheduling recurring transfer tasks through Globus Automate.

+As the CLI and service are still in alpha, please feel free to email the current maintainer (rudyard at globus dot org) with feedback or to resolve issues.

 ## What is this Service/CLI for?

 The timer service can be used to schedule recurring transfer tasks.
 For example,